Don-Paul behaves as a genuine soloist...He is an artist!

 — Christian Lauba

-Renowned as an "artist beyond his time" by distinguished American composer John Corigliano and praised by Brutal New Music Reviews as possessing “the caliber of a soloist with whom composers dream to collaborate,” saxophonist Don-Paul Kahl has graced stages across Europe, the United States, Australia, Japan, and South-East Asia.
+Renowned as an "artist beyond his time" by distinguished American composer John Corigliano and praised by Brutal New Music Reviews as possessing “the caliber of a soloist with whom composers dream to collaborate,” saxophonist Dr. Don-Paul Kahl, PhD has graced stages across Europe, the United States, Australia, Japan, and South-East Asia.
 His performance record includes invitations to prestigious music festivals such as the KURAIA Festival (ES), Tallinn New Music Days (ET), and Musica Nova Festival (US), among many others.

-In September 2021, Don-Paul released his debut solo album, "Go Within," on the Equilibrium Label.
-Featuring six compelling works the album demonstrates his commitment to championing the works by living composers.
+Don-Paul has an extensive and continually growing discography spanning many years.
+Among its highlights is his debut solo album, Go Within, released on the Equilibrium Label.
+Featuring six compelling works, the album demonstrates his commitment to championing music by living composers.
 Collaborating with pianist Alessandro Cervino, the project showcases compositions by Molly Joyce, Stratis Minakakis, Eleni Ralli, Gregory Wanamaker, Mischa Zupko, and Kenichi Ikuno Sekiguchi.

 Don-Paul is an avid clinician and gives masterclasses throughout Europe and the United States.
 Currently, he serves on the faculty at the Susquehanna University High School Wind Ensemble Institute in Selinsgrove, Pennsylvania.
 He served on the faculty at the College of Central Florida in Ocala, Florida where he taught applied study in both saxophone and clarinet.
 Concurrently, he served as the saxophone teaching assistant at the University of Florida.